-The spatial distribution of volcanic lithofacies and vents (Fig. 2) is controlled by the structure of the basin, which is inferred to be a releasing-bend strike-slip basin (Figs. 7 and 8, discussed further below).
-This spatial distribution is shown in simplified form in Fig. 9.
+The spatial distribution of volcanic lithofacies and vents (Fig. 2) is controlled by the structure of the basin, which is inferred to be a releasing-bend strike-slip basin (Figs. 7, 8, discussed further below).
+This spatial distribution is shown in simplified form in Figure 9.

-Rhyolitic domes, dome breccias and intrusions are restricted to intrabasinal faults in the northern sub-basin, proximal to the Sawmill Canvon fault zone (Figs. 2 and 9).
-The rhyolitic dome-dome breccia lithofacies is fringed by the rhyolitic block-and-ash-flow tuff lithofacies, and is interbedded with rhyolitic, white, crystal-poor ignimbrites or rhyolitic plinian-phreatoplinian tuffs (Figs. 2, ESM and Table 1).
+Rhyolitic domes, dome breccias and intrusions are restricted to intrabasinal faults in the northern sub-basin, proximal to the Sawmill Canyon fault zone (Figs. 2, 9).
+The rhyolitic dome-dome breccia lithofacies is fringed by the rhyolitic block-and-ash-flow tuff lithofacies, and is interbedded with rhyolitic, white, crystal-poor ignimbrites or rhyolitic plinian-phreatoplinian tuffs (Fig. 2, Table 1, and data repository item 1).
 This records alternating effusive and explosive silicic volcanism within the basin, through vents controlled by syn-depositional faulting.
-We infer that the rhyolitic, white high-grade ignimbrite was erupted from an intrabasinal vent because it has the same white color and low crystal content as the rhyolitic intrusions, domes and dome breccias, block-and-ash-flow tuffs and crystal-poor ignimbrites.
+We infer that the rhyolitic, white high-grade ignimbrite was erupted from an intrabasinal vent because it has the same white color and low crystal content as the rhyolitic intrusions, domes and dome breccias, blockand-ash-flow tuffs and crystal-poor ignimbrites.
 The rhyolitic, white high-grade ignimbrite is restricted to a single stratigraphic horizon within a section of rhyolitic crystal-poor ignimbrites that are nonwelded with blocky shard, suggesting that water gained access to intrabasinal ignimbrite vents much more commonly than not.

-The association of andesitic intrusions with thick successions of andesitic lava flows and vulcanian breccias indicates intrabasinal venting (Figs. 2, ESM, 9 and Table 1).
-Andesitic intrusions and lava flows occur along faults in both sub-basins.
-Reworked andesitic vitric tuffs accumulated to great thickness in the fault-distal sub-basin (Figs. 2 and 9b), probably because the fault-proximal sub-basin was kept too full of vent-proximal volcanic rocks and conglomerate-breccia to accommodate reworked tuffs (Fig. 9c).
+The association of andesitic intrusions with thick successions of andesitic lava flows and vulcanian breccias indicates intrabasinal venting (Figs.2, 9; Table 1; and data repository item 1).
+Andesitic intrusions and lava flows occur along faults in both subbasins.
+Reworked andesitic vitric tuffs accumulated to great thickness in the fault-distal sub-basin (Fig. 2, 9B), probably because the fault-proximal sub-basin was kept too full of vent-proximal volcanic rocks and conglomerate-breccia to accommodate reworked tuffs (Fig. 9C).

 We infer that some lithofacies in the Santa Rita Glance Conglomerate had sources, now dismembered, along the Sawmill Canyon fault zone.
-These include (Figs. 2 and 9 and Table 1): (1) the boulder breccia-conglomerates, (2) the dacitic block-and-ash-flow tuffs, and (3) the andesitic vulcanian breccia.
+These include (Figs. 2, 9 and Table 1): 1) the boulder breccia-conglomerates, 2) the dacitic block-and-ash-flow tuffs, and 3) the andesitic vulcanian breccia.

-Four types of rhyolitic ignimbrite are interpreted as extrabasinally sourced (Fig. 9b) because they differ from the intrabasinal ignimbrites in phenocryst and lithic compositions (Table 1), and because the very well-exposed basin fill contains no candidates for vents or vent-proximal deposits with similar mineralogy, such as intrusions, ignimbrite feeder dikes (sensu Aguirre-Diaz and Labarthe-Hernandez 2003), proximal ejecta lobes or rings (sensu Fierstein et al. 1997), or co-ignimbrite lag breccias (sensu Druitt and Sparks 1981).
+Four types of rhyolitic ignimbrite are interpreted as extrabasinally sourced (Fig. 9B) because they differ from the intrabasinal ignimbrites in phenocryst and lithic compositions (Table 1), and because the very well-exposed basin fill contains no candidates for vents or vent-proximal deposits with similar mineralogy, such as intrusions, ignimbrite feeder dikes (sensu Aguirre-Diaz and Labarthe-Hernandez, 2003), proximal ejecta lobes or rings (sensu Fierstein et al., 1997), or co-ignimbrite lag breccias (sensu Druitt and Sparks, 1981).
 In addition, one ignimbrite has limestone lithics, and there is no limestone in the substrate or margins of this basin, although limestones occur in other ranges along and northeast of the Sawmill Canyon fault zone (Fig. 1).
 They are thus accidentally ponded ignimbrites, with thicknesses that nowhere rival typical caldera fill.
-The extrabasinally-sourced rhyolitic ignimbrites occur
+The extrabasinally-sourced rhyolitic ignimbrites occur largely in the fault-distal subbasin but some spill over the central structural high for a short distance into the fault-proximal sub-basin (Fig. 2, 9B; Table 1).
+Each of these ignimbrite types is restricted to one or two stratigraphic levels; this fact, and their distinctive textures and compositions, make them useful marker horizons that help correlate the sequences of the fault-proximal and fault-distal sub-basins (Bassett and Busby, 2005).
+The extrabasinally-sourced ignimbrites were preferentially ponded in the master fault-distal (southern) sub-basin even though it subsided less than the fault-proximal sub-basin, because fault-proximal sub-basin was kept full by intrabasinal volcanism and sediments shed from the master fault (Fig. 9C).